siddharth-kushwaha-alt/social-media-analysis-dashboard/README.md

 ## 📌 Conclusion
 This project demonstrates how data can be used to uncover meaningful behavioral insights and support better decision-making.
-It goes beyond visualization by identifying patterns that have real-world implications on student well-being and performance
+It goes beyond visualization by identifying patterns that have real-world implications on student well-being and performance.

 ---